 Filing an appeal does not stop the order you are appealing from being effective.
 If you do not want the order to go into effect while the appeal is going on, you must take steps to “stay” (pause) enforcement of the order.

-An order can be stayed by filing a motion in the district court asking the judge to stay the order pending appeal.
-(NRAP 8(a)(1)).
+You can ask the district court judge to stay an order by filing a motion in the district court.
 The request for a stay can also be filed directly with the supreme court under certain circumstances.
 (NRAP 8(a)(2)).